xiaoha-cloud/flask-portfolio/README.md

 # Production Engineering - Week 1 - Portfolio Site

+# MLH Fellowship - Week 1 Portfolio Site

 Welcome to the MLH Fellowship!
-During Week 1, you'll be using Flask to build a portfolio site.
-This site will be the foundation for activities we do in future weeks so spend time this week making it your own and reflect your personality!
+In **Week 1**, you'll build a personal portfolio site using **Flask**.
+This project is your foundation for future activities—so make it reflect **you**!

+---

-## Tasks
+## Tasks Completed

-Once you've got your portfolio downloaded and running using the instructions below, you should attempt to complete the following tasks.

-For each of these tasks, you should create an [Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) and work on them in a new [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches).
-When the task has been completed, you should open a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) and get another fellow in your pod to give you feedback before merging it in.

-*Note: Make sure to include a link to the Issue you're progressing on inside of your Pull Request so your reviewer knows what you're progressing on!*

 ### GitHub Tasks
-- [x] Create Issues for each task below
+- Created Issues for each portfolio task
-- [x] Progress on each task in a new branch
+- Created new branches for each task
-- [x] Open a Pull Request when a task is finished to get feedback
+- Opened Pull Requests for completed tasks and received peer feedback

-### Portfolio Tasks
+### Portfolio Content Tasks
-- [x] Add a photo of yourself to the website
+- Added a photo of myself
-- [x] Add an "About youself" section to the website.
+- Created an "About Me" section
-- [x] Add your previous work experiences
+- Listed previous work experiences
-- [x] Add your hobbies (including images)
+- Highlighted hobbies with images
-- [x] Add your current/previous education
+- Shared current and past education
-- [x] Add a map of all the cool locations/countries you visited
+- Embedded a map of locations/countries I've visited

-### Flask Tasks
+### Flask Development Tasks
-- [x] Get your Flask app running locally on your machine using the instructions below.
+- Successfully ran Flask app locally
-- [x] Add a template for adding multiple work experiences/education/hobbies using [Jinja](https://jinja.palletsprojects.com/en/3.0.x/api/#basics)
+- Used Jinja templates for dynamic sections (work experience, education, hobbies)
-- [x] Create a new page to display hobbies.
+- Created a separate page for hobbies
-- [x] Add a menu bar that dynamically displays other pages in the app
+- Implemented a dynamic navigation menu

+---

 ## Getting Started

-You need to do all your progress here.

-## Installation
+### Installation

-Make sure you have python3 and pip installed
+Ensure you have **Python 3** and **pip** installed.

-Create and activate virtual environment using virtualenv
+Create and activate a virtual environment:
 ```bash
 $ python -m venv python3-virtualenv
 $ source python3-virtualenv/bin/activate
 ```

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all dependencies!
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all dependencies
 ```bash
 pip install -r requirements.txt
 ```